YoussefSamaan/Splendor-Game/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. In the server directory, run the following command:
+3. In the root directory of the project, run the following command based on your operating system:
     ```bash
-    mvn clean install
-    ```
-   _Is there a way not to do this?_
-4. In the root directory of the project, run the following command based on your operating system:
-    ```bash
     ./updatesubmodules.ps1 # Windows
     ./updatesubmodules.sh # Linux
     ```
-5. Run the following command in the root directory of the project.
+4. Run the following command in the root directory of the project.
    It will take a while for the images to download the first time.
     ```bash
     docker-compose up